lmveprog/minigpt/README.md

 # minigpt

-a small gpt (decoder-only transformer) i wrote from scratch in pytorch, mostly to force myself to actually understand attention instead of importing it.
+a small gpt (decoder-only transformer) i wrote from scratch in pytorch for one of my school projects, mostly to force myself to actually understand attention instead of importing it.

 so there's no `nn.Transformer` and no `nn.MultiheadAttention` here - the whole attention block is done by hand in [`model.py`](model.py). it's a char-level